 Several points can be noted from propositions 9 and 10.
-For a large number k of premises, the level of individual competence required for the avoidance of collective inconsistencies (when all premises are true) is very high; the requisite lower bound on each of $p_1, p_2, ..., p_k$ , namely $\sqrt[k]{(0.5)}$ , converges to 1 as k increases.
-Moreover, unless the competence of individuals is above that bound, the performance of the conclusion-based procedure in terms of reaching a correct decision on the conclusion for the right reasons is very poor.
-Moreover, if the premises are all true, the conclusion-based procedure will also perform poorly in terms of reaching a correct decision on the conclusion regardless of reasons.
-The premise-based procedure, by contrast, will reach a correct decision on the conclusion on th
+For a large number k of premises, the level of individual competence required for the avoidance of collective inconsistencies (when all premises are true) is very high; the requisite lower bound on each of $p_1, p_2, ..., p_k$, namely ${}^k\sqrt{(0.5)}$, converges to 1 as k increases.
+Moreover, unless the competence of individuals is above that bound, the performance of the conclusion-based procedure in terms of reaching a correct decision on the conclusion-based procedure will also perform poorly in terms of reaching a correct decision on the conclusion regardless of reasons.
+The premise-based procedure, by contrast, will reach a correct decision on the conclusion on the conclusion on the conclusion on the conclusion on the differential speed of convergence similar to the one in section 3 applies).
+Again, the results are dependent on the assumption that each individual's judgments on the different premises are independent from each other.

-5. The Probability of Inconsistent Collective Sets of Judgments Compared with the Probability of Cycles
+5 The Probability of Inconsistent Collective Sets of Judgments Compared with the Probability of Cycles

-The doctrinal paradox invites comparison with Condorcet's paradox, according to which consistent individual preferences can lead to inconsistent collective preferences under pairwise majority voting.
-To state Condorcet's paradox, suppose there are three individuals, where one prefers option $x_1$ to option $x_2$ to option $x_3$ , the second prefers option $x_2$ to option $x_3$ to option $x_1$ , and the third prefers option $x_3$ to option $x_1$ to option $x_2$ .
-Then there is a majority for $x_1$ against $x_2$ , a majority for $x_2$ against $x_3$ , and a majority for $x_3$ against $x_1$ , a cycle.
+The doctrinal paradox invites comparison with Condorcet's paradox concerning voting over multiple options, according to which consistent individual preferences can lead to inconsistent collective preferences under pairwise majority voting (the parallels between the two paradoxes are discussed in List and Pettit 2002b).
+To state Condorcet's paradox, suppose there are three individuals, where one prefers option x_1 to option x_2 to option x_3 , the second prefers option x_2 to option x_3 to option x_1 , and the third prefers option x_3 to option x_1 to option x_2 .
+Then there is a majority for x_1 against x_2 , a majority for x_2 against x_3 , and a majority for x_3 against x_1 , a cycle.